-I: Admissions Policy
+I: ADMISSIONS POLICY

-A student applying for admission must be accepted by the Secondary Principal, based on the school's ability to meet the educational needs of the student.
+A student applying for admission must be accepted by the Middle School Principal and VP's, based on the school's ability to meet the educational needs of the student.

 GAA offers an academic-based educational program.
 Students who are able to access an academic based program within 2 grade-levels of their peers (based on age/ability), will be considered eligible to enroll.